develop-me/bootcamp--setup/mac/readme.md

 ## Download and install

 - [XCode](https://itunes.apple.com/gb/app/xcode/id497799835?mt=12) (~5GB, so it will take a while)

+## Photoshop

-- [Photoshop](http://www.adobe.com/uk/products/photoshop.html) available as part of [Creative Cloud](https://creative.adobe.com/products/download/creative-cloud) subscription (14 day free trial)
+[Photoshop](http://www.adobe.com/uk/products/photoshop.html) is available as part of [Creative Cloud](https://creative.adobe.com/products/download/creative-cloud) subscription.
+The first 7 days are free, so if you wait until week 1 to install Photoshop you can get away without a subscription.

 ## Set up a GitHub account